 Please enter your question and e-mail and we’ll contact you as soon as possible.
 It usually takes us up to 24 hours during business days to respond.

 Thank you, we’ll get in touch!

 You already sent us a question.

 Please wait a few minutes

 The "Cooksche Form" ("Cook's form") is a variant of Cryptocoryne spiralis var. spiralis that is very suitable as aquarium plant.
 It was introduced from India in the 1990's.
 As submerged plant, this Cryptocoryne gets a moderate size, with about 25 cm long and 2 cm wide leaves.
-These are light to medium green, strap-shaped to very narrowly lanceolate and have a slightly wavy margin.
+These are light to medium green, also with brownish tones under stronger lighting, strap-shaped to very narrowly lanceolate and have a slightly wavy margin.